felipenoris/XLSX.jl/docs/src/formatting.md

 !!! warning

-    It is possible to write into a merged cell using `XLSX.jl`.
+    It is possible to write into any merged cell using `XLSX.jl`, even those that are not the base cell of the merged range.
 This is illustrated below:

     ```julia